Marco Island, Florida Information

 Sophistication and luxury rule here.
 The resort stretches along a three-mile pristine white sand beach.
 There are 12 restaurants on the property.
 The resort’s exclusive spa will rejuvenate you inside and out.
 All the rooms feature a balcony with a view.

 The resort offers a sailing excursion on one of its six-passenger catamarans for a memorable Gulf of Mexico trip.
 This daily excursion is a two-and-a-half-hour adventure.
-The Marriott Resort may be an indulgence, but the sailing on the pure water of the Gulf is sheer luxury.
+The Marriott Resort may be an indulgence, but sailing on the pure water of the Gulf is sheer nivana.

 Guests have access to two luxurious nearby golf courses.